kasp470f/OO2-ServerControlPanel/README.md

 # OO2-ServerControlPanel
-This repository contains a assignments handed out on the 15/03/2021.
+This repository is an assignment handed out on the 15/03/2021.